DRUMNICORN/GraphicalProgrammingTools/README.md

 # Overview of Existing Graphical Programming Tools

-> I initially started developing Nodium as a custom graphical programming tool.
+> I initially started developing a project called "Nodium" as a custom graphical programming tool.
 However, during the process, I discovered existing tools that already provided the functionality I aimed to build.
 Switching to these solutions allowed me to save time, reduce development costs, and focus on integration rather than reinventing features that were readily available.

 ## Introduction